-The debate that has started with the so-called Volcker rule on the organizational structure of banks and the need to separate traditional credit business from activity in the financial field has been recently reinvigorated at a European level by the reports of the Vickers Commission in the United Kingdom and the Liikanen Group for the European Commission.
-Both the Volcker rule and the reports call for a much needed discussion around business size and complexity in the financial sector; the experience of the crisis has indeed shown that we should not be shy to thoroughly reassess relative merits and costs of both (size and complexity).
+The debate that has started with the so-called Volcker rule on the organizational structure of banks and the need to separate traditional credit business from activity in the financial field has been reinvigorated at a European level by the reports of the Vickers Commission in the United Kingdom and the Liikanen Group for the whole European Union.
+Both the Volcker rule and these reports call for a much needed discussion around business size and complexity in the financial sector; the experience of the crisis has indeed shown that we should not be shy to thoroughly re-assess relative merits and costs of both (size and complexity).
 These reports trace out possible lines of intervention.
 Protecting retail deposits and taxpayers' money from the risks implicit in trading activities (what used to be called "speculation") - the rationale behind these proposals - is crucial.
 The experience of the crisis has shown that, even if no specific business model has performed particularly well or poorly, the banks' organizational structure has an impact on the propensity of managers to engage in excessively risky activities.
-We should recognize that both retail and investment banking, even if organizationally or institutionally separate, should be properly regulated, and should be careful not to have a too ample definition of market making activity.

 At all events, in today's globalized world it is crucial to make sure that countries cooperate and agree on the appropriate stringency of financial regulation.
-Countries should not compete by relaxing rules in order to attract financial intermediaries, as this generates negative externalities for other countries.
+Countries should not compete by relaxing rules in order to attract financial business, as this generates negative externalities for other countries.
 This is a most delicate issue, and while a perfectly level playing field may not be achievable, we have to be conscious of the consequences of a "beggar-thy-neighbour" approach to regulation.
 The transition to a uniform system of rules and oversight of the financial sector must be hastened.
-In the euro area, and in the European Union at large, the plan for a banking union is ambitious, but it goes in the right direction.
+In the euro area the plan for a banking union is ambitious; it goes in the right direction.

 Some progress has been made on the convergence towards a single set of global accounting standards; but much remains to be done.
-The International Accounting Standards Board and the US Financial Accounting Standards Board expect to make progress on the two key outstanding issues of impairment of loans, where their deliberations should be completed by the end of the year, and insurance contracts, where both Boards will be holding public consultations this year.
+The International Accounting Standards Board and the US Financial Accounting Standards Board expect to make progress on the two key outstanding issues of impairment of loans, where their deliberations should be completed in the next months, and insurance contracts, where both Boards are holding public consultations.
 Of these two outstanding issues, the need for convergence on a new forward-looking expected loss approach to provisioning is of most immediate concern for end-users and from a financial stability perspective.

-One element that is essential for guaranteeing systemic stability is the method of measuring risk-weighted assets (RWA), the denominator of capital adequacy ratios.
+One element that is essential for guaranteeing systemic stability is the method of measuring riskweighted assets (RWA), the denominator of capital adequacy ratios.
 RWA measures have recently attracted increasing attention from market analysts, banks and supervisory authorities.
 It has been argued - and this seems to be actually the case - that the methodologies for computing RWAs may not be comparable across institutions and, especially, across jurisdictions, and that they should more properly reflect risk in order to avoid ultimately jeopardising financial stability.
 These problems highlight the relevance of supervisory practices in determining banks' capital requirements (for example, in validating internal banks' models for calculating risk weights).
 Here, rigorous microprudential supervision is essential.
 We really need to work out a single rulebook, to move with determination towards taking joint responsibility and using peer reviews as much as possible in our supervisory activity.
+Overcoming differences in accounting and supervisory practices is proving a major challenge on the way to the banking union in the euro area.